grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 ### Setting SNI
 #### Tls handshake time changes
-As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or is put in sub-channel attribute wrapped in a `SslContextProviderSupplier`, depending on the language.
-The `UpstreamTlsContext.SNI` would already be available to this provider supplier  from the parsed Cluster resource.
+As mentioned in [A29 implementation details][A29_impl-details] the `UpstreamTlsContext` is either passed down to child policies via channel arguments or a similar mechanism, depending on the language, and the SslContext is instantiated using the truststore location indicated by the `UpstreamTlsContext`.
+This SslContext is then used to initiate the Tls handshake for the transport and this is when the SNI is sent for the `ClientHello` frame of the handshake.
+To determine the SNI, we need both the `UpstreamTlsContext` and the hostname for the endpoint.
+The hostname attribute is already stored in the subchannel wrapper by the xds_cluster_impl policy when its child policy creates a subchannel.
+Once the `SslContext` is available during the Tls handshake phase of the transport creation (the creation of which depends on the choice of the certificate provider infra to use as indicated by the `UpstreamTlsContext`), the fields from `UpstreamTlsContext` and the hostname from the channel attributes will be used to determine the SNI to set for the handshake.

+##### Language specific example
-At the time of Tls protocol negotiation, when this provider supplier is used to invoked to set the SslContext, the hostname from the channel attributes also will be passed now, to determine the SNI to be set for the Tls handshake.
+As an example, in Java, the ClusterImpl LB policy creates the `SslContextProviderSuppler` wrapping the `UpstreamTlsContext` and puts it in the subchannel wrapper when its child policy creates a subchannel.
+At the time of Tls protocol negotiation for the subchannel, the hostname from the channel attributes also should be passed to this provider supplier to determine the SNI to be set for the Tls handshake.
+The hostname will be set in the callback object that is given to the `SslContextProviderSupplier`, to be invoked with the
-For example, in Java, at protocol negotiation time the `SslContextProviderSupplier` is given a callback to be invoked with the `SslContext` when the client Ssl Provider instantiated by this supplier has the `SslContext` ready.
-This callback will now also be passed the SNI taken from the subchannel attributes.
-This value along with the `UpstreamTlsContext` available in the `SslContextProviderSupplier` will be used to decide the SNI to be used for the handshake.
+`SslContext` when the client Ssl Provider instantiated by this supplier has the `SslContext` available.
+This value along with the
+`UpstreamTlsContext` available in the `SslContextProviderSupplier` will be used to decide the SNI to be used for the handshake.

 [A29_impl-details]: https://github.com/grpc/proposal/blob/master/A29-xds-tls-security.md#implementation-details
 [UTC_SNI]: https://github.com/envoyproxy/envoy/blob/ee2bab9e40e7d7649cc88c5e1098c74e0c79501d/api/envoy/extensions/transport_sockets/tls/v3/tls.proto#L42